akaJedi/akajedi.github.io/content/blog/oop-quick-note.md

 ---
-title: 'OOP — Quick Note'
+title: "OOP — Quick Note"
-date: 2025-08-07T20:35:00-07:00
+date: 2025-08-03
 draft: false
-type: 'blog'
-tags:
-  - OOP
-  - notes
-  - self-study
-  - concepts
 ---

 Object-Oriented Programming (OOP) — just writing this down to keep it fresh.

 It’s a way of organizing code around *objects* and *classes*.
-Helps with keeping code readable, reusable, and more structured.
-Four core ideas I want to remember:
+Helps with keeping code readable, reusable, and more structured.<!--more--> Four core ideas I want to remember:

 - **Encapsulation** — hiding what's under the hood, exposing only what needs to be used.
 - **Inheritance** — one class can reuse code/behavior from another.
 Less duplication.